ncorroyez/ncorroyez_thesis_code/README.md

 ```bash
 Rscript Sentinel_2/3_train_predict_prosail.R
 ```
-Sentinel-2 LAI is saved in "raw" format (just the computed metric as it stands), "not_masked", or masked using one of the three presented before.
+Sentinel-2 LAI is saved in "raw" format (just the computed metric as it stands), "not_masked", or masked using one of the five presented before.
 Other metrics might be extracted in the future (CHL, LMA, ...).

 ### Heterogeneity Quantiles